 2.1 The Facilities Cost Estimate is attached hereto as Exhibit "B" and incorporated as part of this Agreement.

-Pursuant to the Facilities Reimbursement provisions of Northwest's Federal Energy Regulatory Commission ("FERC") Gas Tariff, Shipper shall reimburse Northwest for all of Northwest's actual costs associated with the design, permitting, and construction of the Receipt and Delivery Facilities without regard to the Facilities Cost Estimate reflected on Exhibit "B" of this Agreement, which Shipper understands and agrees was provided by Northwest solely as a good faith, non-binding estimate.
+Pursuant to the Facilities Reimbursement provisions of Northwest's Federal Energy Regulatory Commission ("FERC") Gas Tariff, Shipper shall reimburse Northwest for all of Northwest's reasonable actual costs associated with the design, permitting, and construction of the Receipt and Delivery Facilities without regard to the Facilities Cost Estimate reflected on Exhibit "B" of this Agreement, which Shipper understands and agrees was provided by Northwest solely as a good faith, non-binding estimate.
 In addition to any actual costs which Shipper is obligated to pay to Northwest, Shipper shall compensate Northwest for the difference between Northwest's current federal and state tax liability, as the result of Shipper's reimbursement to Northwest of the actual costs for the Receipt and Delivery Facilities, and the present value of Northwest's future tax benefits resulting from tax depreciation on the Receipt and Delivery Facilities.
+Notwithstanding the foregoing, in no event shall Shipper’s obligation to reimburse Northwest for the Receipt and Delivery Facilities exceed an aggregate amount of $______________.

 2.3 Prior to the commencement of construction, Shipper may determine to abandon or cancel the Receipt and Delivery Facilities by giving Northwest written notice of such determination to cancel or abandon.
 If Shipper does not give notice to abandon or cancel the Receipt and Delivery Facilities, Northwest shall complete construction of the Receipt and Delivery Facilities unless Northwest is ordered by a regulatory body or a court of law exercising jurisdiction not to proceed with the project.